Open event at the 43rd Chess Olympiad: Round 8

 A sole leader was established for the first time in the tournament as the United States defeated Azerbaijan 2½–1½.
 Teimour Radjabov struck first on board 2, defeating So.
 This was followed by Nakamura being held by Arkadij Naiditsch to another draw.
 Caruana equalised the score by defeating Mamedyarov, then Shankland with black converted the point against Rauf Mamedov to give the victory to the United States.
 The Poland–Armenia match ended with four draws, with Duda holding well against Aronian on top board.
 India defeated the Czech Republic 2½–1½, with three draws and one decisive game.
 It was the same scenario in the Israel–England match, where Luke McShane scored against Maxim Rodshtein.
-Germany defeated Spain by 2½–1½, with Daniel Fridman improving his score to 6½/7 as he defeated Josep Manuel López Martínez.
+Germany defeated Spain by 2½–1½, with Daniel Fridman improving his score to 6½/7 as he defeated Josep Manuel Lopez Martinez.
 A 2½–1½ result was also seen in the France–Ukraine and China–Netherlands matches.